zhenglihui-106/hello-word/README.md

 # hello-word
-It's my first to use github!
+It's my first time to use Github!